nemanjan00/my-abstract/two-moments.md

 What I did not figure out then is that there indeed was something wrong with me.

+As any other human would do, I picked up the phone.

+Called first person I knew would comfort me.

+She was a very smart girl and a nice person.

+We talked for hours and that whole time, we were both feeling sorry for myself.

 ### Moment number two